Rising-Stars-by-Sunshine/YP_STATS201_Final/Literature/README.md

 ## Description:

 The following content is the **LITERATURE** part of the project.
-This repository presents a research initiative focused on enhancing the interpretability of predictive models for heart failure through the integration of Explainable Artificial Intelligence (XAI) techniques.
-The following content provides an overview of the research background, summarizing key literature streams, and highlights how our proposed research builds upon and advances existing studies.
+This repository presents how this project connects to and advances existing research.

 ## Literature Review